 Figure 2.5.2 Overview of current and planned offshore development in the Belgian EEZ it was assumed that up to 8 GW of offshore capacity could be installed in the Belgian EEZ.
 This does not take into account wind farms that would be installed in other countries' EEZ and directly connected to Belgium.
-Other studies, foresee up to 10 GW of offshore connection14 by assuming a hybrid connection configuration.
-Another option to increase the installed capacity could be to repower the existing wind farms with larger turbines.
+Other studies, foresee up to 10 GW of offshore connection18 by assuming a hybrid connection configuration (meaning that wind would also be located in other EEZ than the Belgian one).
+Another option to increase the installed capacity could be to repower the existing wind farms with larger turbines but it is yet unclear if this would lead to much higher installed capacities.
 On this basis, the level of offshore capacity for Belgium by 2050 is foreseen to be between 5.8 GW (current ambition for 2030) and 8 GW.